 With every single book, we provide a sentence study!
 This is the perfect time to work on parts of speech.

 We hope you LOVE using our Engaging Reader units in your classroom!
-Get the lesson plans for “Someday a Tree” by clicking below!
+Get the lesson plans for “Someday a Tree” by clicking the link below.

 Check out some other great books and lesson plans: